-There is a 250 person limit in this area.
+There is a 250-person limit in this area.
 The park closes off the parking lot and lets people in as people leave.
-I would suggest bringing a chair and a blanket to sit in the overflow area while you wait.
+I suggest bringing a chair and a blanket to sit in the overflow area while you wait.

 Lower Viewing Area Tour – This is where you can get an up-close view of this magnificent species.
 The lower viewing location is so close to the emergence that the bat’s wings’ flapping can be heard.

-If you’ve ever wondered where to see these bats up close and personal, here’s the spot.
+Here’s the spot if you’ve ever wondered where to see these bats up close and personal.